Actuarial-Control-Cycle-T1-2026/group-page-showcase-risk-rangers/README.md

 The project shows that these hazard lines do not behave the same way:

-- **Business Interuptions** has the most dangerous correlation and downside collapse risk
+- **Business Interuptions** has the most dangerous correlation and downside collapse risk.
-- **Equipment Failure** is a substantial operational revenue line, but also carries meaningful tail deterioration
+- **Equipment Failure** is a substantial operational revenue line, but also carries meaningful tail deterioration.
-- **Workers' Compensation** is comparatively smaller and more stable
+- **Workers' Compensation** is comparatively smaller and more stable.
 - **Cargo Loss** is scalable, but extreme-event capital requirements can be very large.
 It's day-to-day reserves need to be around Ð7.247B, which is relatively reasonable given returns on the product.
 However, reserves for catestrophic events instead need to be Ð154.4B, which can be difficult accumulate.